 Leon Leach MBA, PhD and Tacey A. Rosolowski PhD

-In this segment, Dr. Leach explains how economic modeling and budgeting works for the entire institution, using a “current year plus six years” plan.
+In this chapter, Dr. Leach explains how economic modeling and budgeting works for the entire institution, using a “current year plus six years” plan.
 This long view helps his team accommodate building plans, anticipating the financial effects of expansion.
 He explains several cost-saving measures that have been taken to bring the budget under control.
 He is also proud to report that administrative costs for the institution have dropped 4% (from 15% to 11%) since 2008 and there are 200 fewer employees in Business Affairs.
 Dr. Leach describes how financially-focused employees are imbedded throughout the institution, influencing the complexity of bringing these costs under control.

 -